 (1) has been convicted of treason or a felony and the person's civil rights have not been restored;

-(2) is under guardianship of the person; or
+(2) is under guardianship in which the court order revokes the ward's right to vote; or

 (3) has been found by a court of law to be legally incompetent;

-the filing officer shall notify the person by certified mail at the address shown on the affidavit or petition, and shall not certify the person's name to be placed on the ballot.
+the filing officer shall notify the person by certified mail at the address shown on the affidavit or petition, and, for offices other than President of the United States, Vice President of the United States, United States Senator, and United States Representative in Congress, shall not certify the person's name to be placed on the ballot.
 The actions of a filing officer under this subdivision are subject to judicial review under section 204B.44.